Matthew 23

 7th Woe: For Sanctimonious Treachery (vv.29-32)

 29 Woe to you, scribes and Pharisees, hypocrites, for ye build the sepulchres of the prophets and adorn the tombs of the just, 30 and ye say, If we had been in the days of our fathers we would not have been partakers with them in the blood of the prophets. vv.29-30 The scribes and Pharisees showed great respect and reverence for the earlier prophets by garnishing their tombs.
 Evidently, their places of burial were known; for example, David’s sepulcher was with the Jews in the first century (Acts 2:29).
 The respect was only shown because the prophets were in the graves, and the sting of their voices was no longer felt.
 It was a way for the Pharisees to gain credit with the common people.
 They had stolen the moral credibility of association with prophets like Isaiah and Jeremiah, distancing themselves (in profession) from their fathers who persecuted and shed their blood.
 We see this even today in the Roman Catholic Church.
-They turn a martyr from hundreds of years ago into a saint, and claim to be a different church than that which ordered the martyrdom; “And I saw the woman drunken with the blood of the saints, and with the blood of the martyrs of Jesus: and when I saw her, I wondered with great admiration” (Rev. 17:6).
+They turn a martyr from hundreds of years ago into a saint, and claim to be a different church than that which ordered their death; “And I saw the woman drunken with the blood of the saints, and with the blood of the martyrs of Jesus: and when I saw her, I wondered with great admiration” (Rev. 17:6).
 What would St. Peter have to say about the monstrous basilica that bears his name?

 31 So that ye bear witness of yourselves that ye are sons of those who slew the prophets: 32 and “ye”, fill ye up the measure of your fathers. vv.31-32 The charade of garnishing the prophets’ tombs was a witness to the scribes and Pharisees that they were the “sons of” (shared the same character as) those who murdered the prophets of old.
 Now it was given to them, the sons of murderers, to commit the ultimate crime… the murder of the Messiah Himself.
 Those with the greatest light, the highest privilege, would commit the crowning act of rebellion against God.
 In this way, the scribes and Pharisees would “fill up” or complete the course their fathers had begun many years before.
 This is similar to the measure of the Amorites’ iniquity that had yet to be filled in Abraham’s day (Gen. 15:16).